-Many Sky fibre packages come with 12 month agreements, though around August and September there may also be nine month contracts for students.
+Sky fibre deals have an 18 month agreements, though around August and September there may also be nine month contracts for students.

-Sky fibre optic is available with a maximum speed of either 38Mb or up to 76Mb if you go for Sky fibre unlimited pro.
-Many people will find 38Mb is sufficient, but heavy users or busy shared houses will benefit from the fastest 76Mb service.
+Sky fibre optic is available with an average speed of either 36Mb or 63Mb if you go for Sky Fibre Max.
+Many people will find 36Mb is sufficient, but heavy users or busy shared houses will benefit from the fastest 63Mb service.

-Some of the cheapest Sky fibre deals will come with a monthly data limit, so you’ll need to keep an eye on your usage.
-These can be a bargain, but are not suitable for big downloads or large families who will quickly exceed the cap.
-For peace of mind there’s Sky fibre unlimited which is entirely free of usage limits so you can download and upload to your heart’s content.
+Some of the cheapest Sky fibre deals will come with a monthly data limit, which means you’ll need to keep an eye on usage.
+These can be a bargain, but are not suitable for anyone who frequently downloads large files or for shared homes where multiple users will quickly exceed the cap.
+For peace of mind there’s unlimited Sky fibre which is entirely free of usage limits so you can download and upload to your heart’s content.

 The amount you pay each month will vary depending on what sort of Sky fibre optic package you select, with Sky TV packages and faster speeds increasing the cost.
-The price you see on Broadband Genie is the cost of both the broadband and telephone line rental.
+The price you see on Broadband Genie is the cost of both the broadband and telephone line rental (and TV, if included).

 Setup costs are a one-off charge for activating your new Sky fibre optic service.
+While some Sky broadband deals come with free installation, most will have some upfront fees.
 The setup costs we list are the basic fees charged to everyone, but if your home requires additional engineer work this may increase.
 If extra fees are required Sky will advise you during the signup process.